21 minutes with Elizabeth Weinberg

 - Image of Oscar by Elizabeth

 Elizabeth Weinberg, a freelance photographer and director, lives in Los Angeles with her son Oscar and husband Dan.
-Elizabeth’s work swims within a pool of intimacy, vibrancy, and tonality which has awarded her the ability to have clients such as VICE, NYLON, Nike, and others.
-In this interview, not only do we talk about consistency and adversity, but Elizabeth shares how Oscar has impacted her creativity.
+Weinberg’s work swims within a pool of intimacy, vibrancy, and tonality which has awarded her the ability to have clients such as VICE, NYLON, Nike, and others.
+In this interview, not only do we talk about consistency and adversity, but Weinberg shares how Oscar has impacted her creativity.

 Mo: Before this interview, you told me that you've been getting into directing lately.